+ISBA/29/LTC/8

-- 36. On 27 June, the Commission heard a briefing on recent activities related to the development of regional environmental management plans for the North-West Pacific Ocean and the Indian Ocean. - 37.
-The Commission noted that three expert workshops had been convened, in 2018, 2020 and 2024, to support the development of the regional environmental management plan for the Area of the North-West Pacific Ocean.2 The Commission also discussed the results of the intersessional work led by the Co-Chairs of the expert workshops to advance the description of a proposed network of area-based management tools, based on the outcomes of the workshops and the scientific criteria set out in the recommendations on technical guidance for the development of regional environmental management plans (ISBA/29/LTC/8).
-It is noted that the proposed network of area-based management tools, together with its scientific rationale, will serve as a basis for management-focused assessment in the next step of the regional environmental management plan development process. - 38.
-The Commission heard a briefing on the results of the scientific workshop on the development of the regional environmental management plan for the Area of the Indian Ocean, with a focus on the mid-ocean ridges and the Central Indian Ocean Basin, held in Qingdao, China, from 27 April to 1 May 2025.
-The workshop built on the results of a previous workshop held in Chennai, India, in 2023 and further reviewed scientific data and information and, on this basis, the identification of potential area-based management tools for that region.3 - 39.
-The Commission noted that the outcomes of the expert workshops provided a solid scientific evidence base for formulating the key elements of the regional environmental management plans for the North-West Pacific Ocean and the Indian Ocean.
-In light of this, the Commission discussed the next steps for the development of the plans and decided to work intersessionally within its regional environmental management plan working group to prepare for the next phase of expert deliberations, which would focus on management assessment and drafting of the plans.
-Although both regions will be considered, the discussions on the regional environmental management plan for the North-West Pacific are more advanced and would be pursued as the priority region.
-The plan structure will be aligned with the template in
+- 38. The Commission was briefed on the results from the scientific workshop on the development of the REMP for the Area of the Indian Ocean, with a focus on the Mid-Ocean Ridges and Central Indian Ocean Basin, held in Qingdao, China from 27 April to 1 May 2025.
+This workshop built on the results of a previous workshop held in Chennai, India, in 2023 and further reviewed scientific data and information, and on this basis, the identification of potential ABMTs for that region. - 39.
+The Commission took note that the outcomes of these expert workshops provided a solid scientific evidence base for formulating the key elements of the REMPs for the Northwest Pacific and Indian Oceans.
+In light of this, the Commission discussed the next steps for the development of the REMPs and decided to work intersessionally within its REMP working group to prepare for the next phase of expert deliberations which would focus on management assessment and drafting of REMPs.
+Although both regions will be considered, the North West Pacific REMP discussions are more advanced and these would be progressed as the priority region.
+The REMP structure will be aligned with the template in the standardized procedure for the development, establishment and review of regional environmental management plans.